avanigro/assignment-01-avanigro/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+During this assignment I was able to learn more about the fundamentals of python.
+I was able to learn how to fix my mistakes and learn the best ways to solve them to continue the assignment.
+I was able to lean how to run the code and find where there is an error in the code.
+I also learned the best way to look at the errors in the code and how to debug them.
+This lab helped me feel more comfortable with the program and debugging.